 Once in 50 years/once in a generation is how the Australian media referred to the floods that recently wreaked damage and death in NSW and QLD.
 Despite clear skies today, rivers are still swollen, homes uninhabitable and businesses closed.
-Sadly, some people scored the trifecta – bushfires a year ago, covid’s uncertainty and restrictions and floods now.
+Sadly, some people scored the trifecta – bushfires a year ago, covid’s restrictions and floods now.

 We parked our camper trailer at Woolgoolga Holiday Park which is in town and smack bang on the stunning beach in the feature photo.